TreeKat71/30DaysOfAirflow/day5_python_oper/README.md

 You can click the **Admin** -> **Xcoms**
 ![img](imgs/3.gif)

-You should see the S&P500 value you scrap from the site nasdaq, may be different from mine
+You should see the S&P500 value you scrape from the site nasdaq, may be different from mine
 ![img](imgs/4.png)

 What is Next
 ------------
-Right now we can get email (not implement actully) with S&P500 value everyday.
+Right now we will get email (not implement actully) with S&P500 value everyday.
 <br>
 But what if I only want to get the email when the value is higher than 3000.
 <br>
-How could we do this?
+How could it be done?
 <br>
 We can still implement it with PythonOperator, but there is another feature called **Branch** and I will introduce it in the next section.